Prasanth-ts/data-engineer-take-home/architecture.md

 # AI-Driven Marketing Platform: Architecture

-This document contains the system architecture diagram (Phase 1) and the design justifications (Phase 3) for the take-home assignment.
+This document contains the system architecture diagram (Phase 1) for the take-home assignment.

 ## Architecture Diagram